Friday, June 21, 2019

 Anito in Philippine mythology

-In modern-day Philippine mythology, Anito are still regarded as ancestral spirits and ancestral deities and spirits, though their role has evolved with the influence of Christianity and modernization.
+In modern-day Philippine mythology, Anito are still regarded as ancestral spirits and ancestral deities and spirits (including evil spirits), though their role has evolved with the influence of Christianity and modernization.
 Once central to precolonial belief systems, Anito are now viewed as part of the country’s indigenous spiritual heritage.
 They are often considered pagan gods, linked to ancestor worship and nature veneration.

 Anito are typically represented by wooden carvings, which serve as physical symbols of the spirits or deities